steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_fsdatainputstream_syncable.md

 # `class FSDataOutputStream extends DataOutputStream implements Syncable`

-  The specification of `DataOutputStream` is defined b   `java.io.DataOutputStream`
+  The specification of `DataOutputStream` is defined by `java.io.DataOutputStream`

       public interface Syncable {